 4. Visitor Notification Email Alert

 There are campus departments, such as Parking, UCPD, etc., that must be notified of dignitary visits to campus.
-Upon visit confirmation by the dignitary, the Office of Special Events and Protocol will send out a Visitor Notification email to campus representatives informing them of potential logistical coordination.
+Upon visit confirmation by the dignitary, Special Events and Protocol will send out a Visitor Notification email to campus representatives informing them of potential logistical coordination.
 The alert is not an invitation or promotion for the event.
-Please contact Marina Banach, Special Events and Protocol, with event details.
+Please contact Tricia Lippert, Special Events and Protocol, with event details.

 5. Dignitary Gifts